-4.2.2 Transmission Feeder Forecasting Methodology
+4.2.2 Sub-transmission 110kV and 132kV Feeder Forecasting Methodology

 A simulation tool is used to model the 110kV and 132kV transmission network.
 The software was selected to align with tools used by Powerlink and the Australian Energy Market Operator (AEMO).
 Powerlink provides a base model on an annual basis.
-This base model is then refined to incorporate future network project components, and is uploaded with peak forecast loads at each zone substation, bulk supply and connection point from the Substation Investment Forecasting Tool (SIFT).
+This base model is then refined to incorporate future network project components and is uploaded with peak forecast loads at each zone substation, bulk supply and connection point from the Substation Investment Forecasting Tool (SIFT).